clintko/BIOS822_FinalProj/README.md

 Each intensity matrix belongs to [tidy data defined in R for data science](http://r4ds.had.co.nz/tidy-data.html), where each row represents a observation (cell) and each column is a variable (marker).
 For a sample, a certain fraction of cells were randomly selected for plotting.
 Here I plotted the first fcs file.
 In the shiny app, users can choose which file to plot.
 ![FlowHeatmap](/Figs/heatmap.png)

 Dimensional reduction plot allows researcher to visualize the distribution of high dimensional data at lower dimensional space.
 Here I used t-distributed stochastic neighbor embedding (t-SNE) to reduce the dimension of data.
 The advantage of t-SNE plot does not use linear transformation to preserved the distance of observation in high dimensional space.
 Therefore, it is better to visualize the complex pattern compared to other methods that applied linear transformation such as PCA, which applied eigendecomposition to decompose the covariance matris.
 Unlike PCA, the axes of t-SNE plot does not have obvious meaning, while in PCA, each axes represents a linear combination of variables.
-In the data visualization below, the color was specified by the intensity of CD3 marker (High: red; Low: blue)
+In the data visualization below, the color was specified by the intensity of CD3 marker (High: red; Low: blue) In this plot, we do not observe any specific pattern in the intesity of CD3 marker and distribution of data points.
 ![FlowTSNE](/Figs/tsne_plot01.png)